-The Canon EOS 4000D, which will soon arrive in the US under the EOS Rebel T100 moniker, is all about simplicity.
+The Canon EOS 4000D, which is sold in North America under the EOS Rebel T100 moniker, is all about simplicity.
 It provides everything first-time users need to take their baby steps into DSLR photography but cuts back on any unnecessary extras to make it as affordable as possible.

 Read more: The 10 best entry-level cameras right now (opens in new tab)